alachins/raisd/README.md

 In addition to the required set of parameters, several optional ones can be used.
 The in-tool help message provides a short description for each one of them.

-The "-f" parameter allows to overwrite output files.
+The -f parameter allows to overwrite output files.
 The default operation mode is to prevent execution in order to avoid accidental overwritting of existing output files.